wwwild/CBC/README.md

 ## Important notes

 1. Never edit the cbcmedia.html file manually unless you know what you are doing.
 The ant regex processing depends on the format established there; so, if you mess anything up it will break the process.
 2. The scope of this scripting is just the cbcmedia.html file and none of the other cbcofconcrete.org site files.
 Therefore, you should have your own backup of these files.
-Also, to simplify things it is assumed that the mp3 files on the cbcofconcrete.org site are the authortative versions; so, again, you should have your own backups.
+Also, to simplify things it is assumed that the mp3 files on the cbcofconcrete.org site are the authoritative versions; so, again, you should have your own backups.
 (We could consider adding these to GitHub, and not a bad idea, just hasn't been done.)
 3. Windows paths use backslashes, but the Ant/Java environment is quite happy with forward slashes.
 I didn't take the time to make this consistent (my/this PC uses cygwin, which is also forward/backslash agnostic).
 This could cause some angst/errors.